 - Sign and submit Milestones Agreement.
-(Form 1) - Attendance at weekly DRS Seminars. - Attendance at weekly lunches with DRS Seminar speakers. - NDRB Symposia All DRS students must attend once each semester presentations by 3rd and 4th-year students. - Written Qualifying Requirement during the first year (6 QEs passed with a B average). - Preparation, approval and submission of Interim Program of Study.
-(From 2) - Completion of 3 laboratory rotations and submission of report from each.
+(Form 1) - Attendance at weekly DRS Seminars. - Attendance at weekly lunches with DRS Seminar speakers. - NDRB Symposia All DRS students must attend once each semester presentations by 3rd and 4th-year students. - Written Qualifying Requirement during year 1 (6 QEs passed with a B average). - Preparation, approval and submission of Interim Program of Study.
+(Form 2) - Completion of 3 laboratory rotations and submission of report from each.
 (Form 3) - Selection of Dissertation Laboratory by August of the first year (preferably by May).
-(Form 4) - Submission of Annual Progress Reports.
-(Forms 5 & 11) - Approval of dissertation proposal by May of the second year.
-(Form 11) - Establishment of Oral Qualifying Exam Committee.
+(Form 4) - Completion of an Individual Development Plan in consultation with the student's PI by September 1 of the 2nd -5th years (Form 16). - Submission of Annual Progress Reports.
+(Forms 5 & 11) - Approval of dissertation proposal by May of year 2.
+(Form 13) - Establishment of Oral Qualifying Exam Committee.
 (Form 6) - Approval of Special Members of Oral Qualifying Exam Committee.
-(Form 7) - Completion of Oral Qualifying Exam Requirement by May 30th of the second year.
-(Form 8) - Establishment of Dissertation Committee.
+(Form 7) - Completion of Oral Qualifying Exam Requirement by May 30th of year 2.
+(Form 8) - Establishment of Dissertation Committee by beginning of the fall semester of year 3 in the program.
 (Form 9) - Application for Candidacy.
 (Form 10) - Biannual reviews with Dissertation Committee and completion of evaluation forms for each meeting during years 3 - 5 or until dissertation is completed.
-(Form 13) - Completion of written dissertation. - Presentation of a full-length seminar in the DRS Seminar Series. - Preparation, approval and submission of Final Program of Study.
+(Form 12) - Completion of written dissertation. - Presentation of a full-length seminar in the DRS Seminar Series. - Preparation, approval and submission of Final Program of Study.
 (From 14) - Oral Defense of dissertation.
 (Form 15).